 Controlling dormancy and sprouting in potato and onion (BBSRC Horticulture and Potato Initiative 2013-2017; with James Hutton Institute, Cranfield University and Greenwich University)

-Disentangling the mechanisms of ecological speciation in sympatric palm species (NERC 2015-2018; led by Prof Vincent Savolainen, Silwood Park)
+Disentangling the mechanisms of ecological speciation in sympatric palm species (NERC 2015-2018; led by Vincent Savolainen)

 Interested in Postdoctoral Fellowships?

-If you are interested in projects on plant signalling in development or defence, please get in touch at email@example.com.
-We encourage potential students to develop their own projects centred on any of the four main areas in the lab:
+If you are interested in projects within our research areas on plant defence or development, please get in touch at firstname.lastname@example.org.

 et al., 2015, Cell-Type-Specific Cytokinin Distribution within the Arabidopsis Primary Root Apex, Plant Cell, Vol:27, ISSN:1040-4651, Pages:1955-1967